selinaerhabor/memory-game/README.md

 ## 2.2 Potential Features to implement in the future:
 The game has been built with a focus on how the game would be played by a user (playing as a guest) and has not created an account for the game.
-Currently, the login modal page is just a mock describing how users would log in to their account or register and does not store the data input from the form.
+Currently the login modal page is just a mock, describing how users would register/log in to their account and does not store the data input from the form.
 In the future, the login modal will allow users to actually create an account to unlock additional features to the game including saving their daily scores from the game in their account.
 The login tab will then be hidden and the log out link appears when a user has successfully logged in to their account.
 The current user interface when playing Mimic the memory game is